A special edition of #ACFrontPage

 360/Open Summit: The World in Motion is the DFRLab’s globally recognized event that has attracted the biggest names in counter-disinformation, human rights, and social technology.
 Tune in as experts from across six continents join policy makers, journalists, civil society, and industry for cutting-edge programming on current tech policy challenges, digital rights, online harms, and the global contest for information.

-Please join the Atlantic Council’s Digital Forensic Research Lab (DFRLab) on Tuesday, June 22, 2021 at 9:45-10:30 a.m.
-ET/15:45 p.m.
-CET for a conversation featuring former Wikimedia CEO Katherine Maher and NBC News Senior Reporter Brandy Zadrozny.
-The two will discuss Maher’s tenure leading one of the world’s largest and most trusted platforms, global debates over the Internet and the future of human rights, and the launch of the DFRLab’s new Democracy & Tech Initiative.
+The Atlantic Council’s Digital Forensic Research Lab (DFRLab) hosted on June 22, 2021, at a conversation featuring former Wikimedia CEO Katherine Maher and NBC News Senior Reporter Brandy Zadrozny.
+The two discussed Maher’s tenure leading one of the world’s largest and most trusted platforms, global debates over the Internet and the future of human rights, and the launch of the DFRLab’s new Democracy & Tech Initiative.

 This event, hosted at 360/Open Summit, marks the launch of the DFRLab’s Democracy & Tech Initiative.
 The new effort, led by Rose Jackson, centers human rights and democracy in technology and policy debates, and brings together the siloed policy communities required to drive a more rights-respecting and cohesive approach to the digital world.
 Katherine Maher is a Nonresident Senior Fellow at the DFRLab.

-Maher will be interviewed by Zadrozny, who is at the cutting edge of journalism covering the internet, disinformation, and other online harms.
+Maher was interviewed by Zadrozny, who is at the cutting edge of journalism covering the internet, disinformation, and other online harms.
 Adding to her credentials for the meticulous curation of information, she is also a former librarian.

 Nonresident Senior Fellow